mrocklin/thesis/linear-regression.md

  MatLab        `beta = inv(X'*X) * X'*y`
 -------------- -----------------------------

-The code matches mathematical syntax almost exactly, greatly enabling mathematical programmers.
+The code matches mathematical syntax almost exactly, enabling mathematical programmers.

 #### Refined Implementations

-Unfortunately the code above is very inefficient.
-The average numerical analyst will note that this code first computes explicit inverses and then performs a matrix multiply rather than performing matrix solves, an operation for which substantially cheaper and numerically robust methods exist.
-A slight change yields the following, vastly improved implementations:
+Unfortunately this implementation is also inefficient.
+A numerical expert would note that this code first computes an explicit inverse and then performs a matrix multiply rather than performing a direct matrix solve, an operation for which substantially cheaper and numerically robust methods exist.
+A slight change yields the following, improved implementation:

 -------------- -----------------------------
  Python/NumPy  `beta = solve(X.T*X, X.T*y)`
  MatLab        `beta = X'*X \ X'*y`
 -------------- -----------------------------

-A particularly astute numerical analyst will find yet another refinement.
-In the case when `X` is full rank (this is almost always the case in linear regression) then the left hand side of the solve operation, $X^TX$, is both symmetric and positive definite.
-In this case a more efficient solve routine exists based on the Cholesky decomposition.
+These implementations can again be refined.
+In the case when `X` is full rank (this is often the case in linear regression) then the left hand side of the solve operation, $X^TX$, is both symmetric and positive definite.
+The symmetric positive definite case supports a more efficient solve routine based on the Cholesky decomposition.

-The Matlab backslash operator will perform dynamic checks for this property, while the Python `solve` routine will not.
+The Matlab backslash operator performs dynamic checks for this property, while the Python/NumPy `solve` routine will not.
 The Matlab solution however still suffers from operation ordering issues as the backsolve will target the matrix `X'` rather than the vector `(X'*y)`.

-And so a further refined solution might look like the following:
+And so a further refined solution looks like the following, using a specialized solve from the `scipy` Python library and explicitly parenthesizing operations in MatLab.

 -------------- -----------------------------
- Python/NumPy  `beta = solve(X.T*X, X.T*y, sym_pos=True)`
+ Python/NumPy  `beta = scipy.solve(X.T*X, X.T*y, sym_pos=True)`
  MatLab        `beta = (X'*X) \ (X'*y)`
 -------------- -----------------------------

-#### BLAS/LAPACK

-The high-level syntax in Python and MatLab calls down to routines found within the BLAS/LAPACK libraries for dense linear algebra.
-In particular the routine `POSV` for symmetric positive definite matrix solve is the ideal routine in the case presented above.
-Searching for and using the correct routine is non-trivial for scientific developers.

-    SUBROUTINE DPOSV( UPLO, N, NRHS, A, LDA, B, LDB, INFO )

 #### Connecting Math and Computation